matteosaponati/matteosaponati.github.io/_pages/about.md

   <div class="rectangle">
   <font size="6"> <p style="text-align: center;"> matteosaponati </p></font>

   <font size="4"> <p style="text-align: center">hey there - this is my personal website, here you can find information on my research work, my scientific publications, my music, and other things.

   I am a researcher, mainly working with models in Neuroscience and Machine Learning.
 I am also a musician, I make my own music, and I love to hang out with other musicians and take part in whatever possible random jam session - it makes me feel alive.

-Originally from Italy, I have a very strong emotional connection with the sea, the smell of "salmastro" (Italian word for water saline), and carnival.
+  Originally from Italy, I have a very strong emotional connection with the sea, the smell of "salmastro" (Italian word for saline water), and carnival.

 <p style="margin-bottom:1cm;"></p>
   <font size="5">